Big Zulu: Influences

 He is influenced by Maskandi and Scathamiya.
 He used to live in the Vaal in a place called Palm Springs.

 Career

 Career beginnings

 Zulu spent several years as a taxi driver and quit in 2008 to pursue his career in music.
 In 2009, just after he left taxi industry started writing songs and performing.

-Four years later in 2013, Zulu contested and became the first to won Red Bull Back to the city competition.
+Four years later in 2013, Zulu contested and became the first to win Red Bull Back to the city competition.
 His debut single "Donsa Nkabi" was released in 2016.

 2014–2019: Ushun Wenkabi, Ungqongqoshe Wongqongqoshe

 After a number of years as an independent artist, he signed a record deal with Universal Music Records in 2015 and released his debut album Ushun Wenkabi in July 2018, with singles including "Ang'mazi umama" and "Home".

 His second studio album Ungqongqoshe Wongqongqoshe was released in 2019, featuring Ab Crazy, Mnqobi Yazo, FiFi Cooper, Kwesta, Caspper Nyovest, Musiholiq and Truhitz.
 The lead single "Ak'laleki" featuring Kwesta was released.
 In 2 August his second single "Ama Million" featuring Cassper Nyovest & Musiholiq was released and peaked No. 5 on the iTunes Chart.
 The song was certified platinum.
 In August 14, his third single "Vuma dlozi" featuring Mnqobi Yazo was released and certified platinum by the Recording industry of South Africa (RiSA) with sales of 50 000 copies.

 The album was certified gold by the Recording Industry of South Africa (RiSA) and earned a nomination at the South African Music Awards (SAMA26) for Best Hip Hop Album.
 In the same year, 2019, the album was nominated for Best Male Artist of the Year and Album of the Year at the South African Hip Hop Awards.

 He established his own record label Nkabi Records.